vuquangtrong/mkdocs-material-blog/docs/blog/other-stuff/mkdocs-plugins/index.md

 ## 5. Macros

-!!!
-Attention "This plugin is no longer used in this site!"
+!!! attention "This plugin is no longer used in this site!"

 [MkDocs Macros](https://mkdocs-macros-plugin.readthedocs.io/en/latest/) is a plugin/framework that makes it easy to produce richer and more beautiful pages.
 It can do two things: